srshubho26/srshubho26/README.md

 ###

 <p align="left">Fixing bugs is a routine job for me like eating and sleeping.
-But I didn't involve in this job academically.
+But I didn't involve in this field academically.
 I don't belong to a programming background.
 Actually it's an accidental incident of my life.
 Now this accidental incident has become an undetachable part of my life.</p>

 ###